 - If you use an insulin pump, consider reducing your basal rate, or even disconnecting your pump for a while, depending on the type of exercise.
 Generally, you can program basal rate reductions for 4-5 hours or longer.
 Start your basal rate reductions on a pump 1-2 hours ahead of time if you are using an analog insulin.
 You’ll need at least that long before you will see any change in your blood sugar.

 - Rapid drops in blood sugar during exercise often result from too much active insulin on board.
 Be extra mindful of this if you’re starting a workout with lots of insulin on board, and prepare if you know you’ll be working out soon after taking any insulin.
 For pre-breakfast exercise, it can be helpful to reduce the average basal rate the evening before, depending on insulin type, exercise intensity, and current fitness level.

 - For endurance sports lasting more than 1-2 hours, you may only need 20-75% of the usual amount of insulin for the meal before exercise.

 - Full-time (all day) activities often require lowering meal and basal insulin for the next 24 hours after the exercise.
-For medium intensity activities, the basal requirement is reduced by 30-50% and for very high and long intensity activities by 50-75%.
+For medium intensity activities, like a cycling trip, reducing the basal requirement by ca. 30-50% can prevent night-time lows.

 - After the strength training, which can initially lead to higher blood sugars, insulin requirements may fall over the following 6 hours as the liver replenishes its reserves.
 You can compensate for this with less insulin at the next meal or additional snacks.
 For pump users, a basal rate reduction of about 30% might also be an excellent place to start.